janicemv/stargate/README.md

 - Table and form to include data in the References page
 - Suggestions/Report an error form
 - Edit and delete information (if you were the user who added it)
+- Integration with email for real users registration
 - Deployment of the website for public access
 - Addition of other celestial objects